Spindel/caramel-client-rs/README.md

 automatically attempt to recover from error situations, and it's important to fail with a good error message for administrators to be able to track the status of the application.

+### Embedded client application

+On embedded firmware, we do not want to ship a large amount of public CA certificates, and want to protect us against MITM and other interesting problems, so we embed the CA certificate with the hardware.

+For this use-case, the client is called by other applications, thus signifying the status of the key with an return-code, and never blocking or looping.

+In these cases, there is no administrator to access or debug, thus the client needs to be able to automatically recover, usually by starting over "from scratch" in case of certain error-codes from the Caramel server.

+Here, the application uses a "well known" serial number from hardware, or the MAC address of the device, as their client-id.

+Unlike the command-line client above, the CA-certificate should be able to use one specified elsewhere, and the Private Key and Certificate are stored in a single well-known file with specific ownership and permissions.

+To avoid concurrent invocations causing trouble, the _key_ file is `flock`-ed (Exclusive, returning an unspecified error-code if another process is in progress) while it is working with Keys and/or CSR-requests, thus causing an error-code exit if the program is started concurrently, which it can be, as multiple different tools will each attempt to start the well-known "Make sure we have keys" application if a key does not exist.

+To facilitate debugging and monitoring, the Client ID is part of the user-agent in this mode of operation.

+And to further grant identification, if the client deems that it has a useable certificate, it defaults to passing a client certificate to the server.

+This client also compares the time-stamp of the server-side and our local certificate, and doesn't fetch the file new in case it hasn't been updated, in order to save bandwidth on metered connections.

+Status codes in use:

+- Succesful request: 0
+- Unchanged file: 0
+- Pending signature: 69
+- Misc error: 127

+Error handling:

+- Rejected: Wipe key, CSR and start over